 What's more fun than receiving a basket of candy and treats for Easter?
 Making your own, of course!
-Inspire your little artist to construct her own woven Easter basket out of construction paper and ribbon.
+Inspire your little artist to construct her own woven Easter basket with this fun craft idea.
 It may look two-dimensional, but don't be fooled: this little basket opens to reveal a colorful assortment of fun Easter shapes!
-Heavy on the cutting and gluing, this activity is a great way to build up strong hand muscles and boost those fine motor skills.
+Heavy on the cutting and gluing, this activity is a great way to build up strong hand muscles.

 What You Need:

 - 2 sheets of white or light colored construction paper

 - Several sheets of construction paper in bright colors

 - Ribbon, one-inch thick, in a variety of colors

 - Clear drying, non-toxic glue

 What You Do:

 - Have your child cut the ribbon into two sets.
 For the first set, cut 6 8-inch pieces of ribbon.
 For the second set, make 8 6-inch pieces.
 The long ribbons will make up the horizontal part of the basket and the short ribbons will form the vertical part.